Crowd in DC outraged by federal law enforcement presence as cars stopped on busy street

 CNN’s team at the scene observed multiple cars being pulled over temporarily, and at least one person being handcuffed and taken away by law enforcements at a checkpoint set up along the city’s 14th Street corridor, an area popular for its bars and restaurants.

-Multiple members of the local community were seen lining both sides of 14th Street and loudly cursing at the officers.
+Members of the community were seen lining both sides of 14th Street and loudly cursing at the officers.
 The visible outrage lasted for about two hours, with people yelling phrases like “Shame,” “You are the criminals” and “Get the f**k out of here” at the officers.

 Others yelled, “Take off your mask!” at some of the federal agents who were wearing masks to cover their faces.

-Separately, the National Guard, a branch of the US military, began to appear in the capital city on Tuesday with five armored personnel carriers notably parked near the Washington Monument.
-The White House official said a “significantly higher” National Guard presence is expected to be on the ground later in the day.
-The official also said the guard’s presence would change from a nighttime posture to a 24/7 presence beginning in the evening.

-A National Guard spokesperson told CNN that as of Wednesday evening, no request had been made for the Guardsmen mobilized in the city to carry their weapons, though that could change depending on the orders they’re given.

-At the 14th Street checkpoint, a commander with DC police, who did not give his name and did not want to go on camera, said that the checkpoint was a “routine” operation which the Metropolitan Police Department conducts in that area.
+A commander with DC police, who did not give his name and did not want to go on camera, said that the checkpoint was a “routine” operation which the Metropolitan Police Department regularly conducts in that area.
 That claim was vehemently disputed by residents who spoke to CNN.

 “We never have seen this,” said one woman who said she’s lived in the neighborhood for 17 years.
 “Even during the worst times of Covid, when crime was really bad, this did not even happen then,” she said.